dji-sdk/Mobile-SDK-Tutorial/iOS-GSDemo/en/GSDemo/Part1/GSDemo-Part1_en.md

 - The aircraft will not take off if the latitude and longitude values are near a [No Fly Zone](http://flysafe.dji.com/no-fly).

-- Select **Show Log Window** under the Log Settings tab to display the log window, as seen below:
+- Select **show log window** under the Log Settings tab to display the log window, as seen below:

  ![showLog](../../images/showLog.png)

 ---

 **2**.
-Connect the aircraft to your PC via the Micro USB cable, turn on the remote controller and finally turn on the remote controller.
+Connect the aircraft to your PC via the Micro USB cable, turn on the remote controller and finally turn on the aircraft.
 Click **Display Simulator**, and you will see the screenshot below(it will show whatever aircraft you are using).
 In this case you see the Inspire 1:

  ![display](../../images/display.png)